tamazonx/fedifence/FAQ.md

 - Xenophobia and/or violent nationalism
 - Hateful terms, symbols, imagery, and shorthand
 - False or misleading information that may cause or lead to harm
+- Malware, DDoS, or exploit code intended to disrupt the network

 The optional Twitter list contains servers that mirror content and user accounts from Twitter users without permission or consent.